This page was reviewed under our medical and editorial policy by

 Immunotherapy: Rather than attack cancer cells directly, immunotherapy alerts the body’s immune system to the presence of the abnormal cells.
 That, in turn, triggers the body’s own immune response to attack the cancer.Adenocarcinoma describes the type of cells in which the cancer begins (epithelial cells), not where in the body the cancer forms.
 As a result, the survival rate of adenocarcinoma is highly dependent on the patient’s circumstances, including the cancer’s location and stage, and whether or not other illnesses are present.

 Usually, doctors use a five-year relative survival rate to communicate estimated outcomes to patients.
-Five-year relative survival rates are based on the number of people who live five or more years after their diagnosis.
+A five-year relative survival rate shows the likelihood that a person with a specific type and stage of cancer may live for at least five years after the diagnosis, compared with people who don't have cancer.
 Doctors can sometimes provide three survival rates for each cancer type:

 It’s important to recognize that these numbers are just estimates, based on averages rather than individuals.
-Your care team will be able to provide you with a more specific prognosis based on the type, stage and location of your cancer.
+The patient's care team will be able to provide him or her with a more specific prognosis based on the type, stage and location of the cancer.

 Adenocarcinoma that spreads to another part of the body is considered metastatic adenocarcinoma, which is also called stage 4 adenocarcinoma.
 When cancer spreads to another part of the body, it’s still named for the location of origin—so breast cancer that’s spread to the lung is still called breast cancer, or metastatic breast cancer of the lung, not lung cancer.